mpv-player/mpv/DOCS/man/lua.rst

 ``mp.resume_all()``
     This resets the internal suspend counter and resumes the player.
 (It's like calling ``mp.resume()`` until the player is actually resumed.)

-    You might want to call this if you're about to do something that takes a long time, but doesn't really need access to the player (like a network operation).
-Note that you still can access the player at any time.

 ``mp.get_wakeup_pipe()``
     Calls ``mpv_get_wakeup_pipe()`` and returns the read end of the wakeup